jabney/simple-observable-demo/README.md

 # SimpleObservable Demo
-A demo app for the simple-subject-observer npm package
+A demo app for the simple-subject npm package